isomerpages/nparks-naturekakis/_nature-kakis-network/WHO WE ARE.md

 communications for events organised for nature kakis, (ii) creating and managing social media, such as Nature Kakis Network new Instagram and Facebook Page pages, (iii) recruitment, (iv) digital mapping and (v) strategic programmes.
-We will be opening up for recruitment in October every year.
+We will be opening up for recruitment in November/December every year.
 Follow us on Instagram (@NatureKakis_Network) or Facebook Page (Nature Kakis Network) to stay updated!</p>
 <p></p>
 <p>
 <br>